 In order to participate in the WRP, students must:

-- GET APPROVAL: The College Coordinator at Disability Services will verify that the student applicants who register have a disability and are attending (or have attended) Texas A&M University.
+- GET APPROVAL: The College Coordinator at Disability Resources will verify that the student applicants who register have a disability and are attending (or have attended) Texas A&M University.

-- INTERVIEW: Participate in an screening interview (October 28-November 18, 2019) with an WRP recruiter.
-Most interviews are conducted by phone or videophone.
+- INTERVIEW: Participate in an informational interview (October 24 -November 16, 2022) with an WRP recruiter.
+Most interviews are conducted by phone or video conference software.
 Communication accommodations are available.